Karnataka State Law University: Affiliated Colleges

 As of December 2021, KSLU has more than 100 colleges affiliated to it.

 Research

 The university has launched Ph.D. programme, from academic year 2011-12 and has 2 research centers.
+KSLU also runs some journals, where they call for papers on regular basis.

 Campus

 KSLU moved into a new building in the campus which was modelled after the architecture of Supreme Court of India in 2017.
 The university building is spread over 20 acre in the campus.

 It has 20 classrooms with an auditorium that can accommodate 200 people, and an outdoor auditorium with 500 seats.